topper3418/led-hub/next.md

 [X] need to integrate environment variables in all places [X] fix the "back" button on LED control
+[ ] need to fix the "click lag" on the ledcards for the on/off
+    [ ] I've figured it out, I need to make it so that the "change led" route updates the DB as well.
+    [ ] make the button a multi-state to make it more clear [ ] figure out the indication issue then this should be good.
-[ ] need to fix the "click lag" on the ledcards for the on/off [ ] update docker files to use environment variables and have dev and prod builds and such [ ] deploy and start replicating strips.
+[ ] update docker files to use environment variables and have dev and prod builds and such [ ] deploy and start replicating strips.